Putin In China To Meet dear Friend Xi - UrduPoint

 Putin In China To Meet 'dear Friend' Xi

-Beijing, (APP - UrduPoint / Pakistan Point News - 17th Oct, 2023) Russian President Vladimir Putin arrived in China on Tuesday to meet his "dear friend" Xi Jinping and bolster their relationship at a summit that will be overshadowed by the Israel-Hamas war.
+Beijing, (APP - UrduPoint / Pakistan Point News - 17th Oct, 2023) Russian President Vladimir Putin arrived in China on Tuesday to meet his "dear friend" Xi Jinping and bolster their relationship at a summit overshadowed by the Israel-Hamas war.

 China this week welcomes representatives of 130 countries for a forum of President Xi's vast trade and infrastructure Belt and Road Initiative (BRI).